Careers360 Logo

 (+, -) in the fourth quadrant.

-Where + denotes positive real number and - denotes the negative real number.
-So that we can say two coordinates are negative is lie in the third quadrant.
+Where + denotes a positive real number and - denotes a negative real number.
+So that we can say that two coordinates that are negative lie in the third quadrant.

 Question:9